Dr. Richard Konteh

 There are over 60% of Sierra Leoneans living in poverty today.
 The country remains among the world’s poorest countries, ranking 182nd out of 189 countries in the Human Development Index in 2020.
 Decades of economic decline and 11 years of armed conflict had dramatic consequences on the economy.
 Poverty remains widespread.

 When I traveled around the country in the past two years, listening to people share their experiences, it became clear how complex and deeply entrenched a problem this has become, and how urgently a real, actionable national development and poverty reduction plan is needed.

 It’s not just about a lack of financial resources.
 It’s about not having the same opportunities as other people.
 It’s about feeling invisible, diminished and devalued by society.
-It’s about being forced to make impossible choices, like whether to pay rent or buy food.
+It’s about being forced to make impossible choices, like whether to buy medicine or buy food.
+And if they have small food, who will eat first - the parent or the kids?
 It’s about the constant struggle that keeps people trapped, striving for a life that, too often, they can’t quite reach.

 Whether it is people with disabilities, single mothers escaping violence, the chronically underemployed looking for more stability and security, or the thousands of others struggling with poverty, I hear every day from people who have been left behind and are looking for better opportunities and better lives.

 We need to do something new and bold to get our country back on track.
 We have to solve our challenges with bold, innovative ideas.
 Without these ideas and a real plan for progress, we cannot utilize our country’s capacity to help people when they need it most.